This article was updated on 03/10/19. Happy Daylight Savings Day!

 Requirements for Table Saw Extensions

-As with all power tools, the number one concern is safety.
+As with all power tools in your wood shop, the number one concern is safety.
 All design and usage considerations must be made with safety at the forefront.
 But aside from that, there are several other requirements.
 Lets look at a few of them.

 Configuration.
 The extension must be configured so that it mates up with well, and securely attaches to, your particular table saw.

-In addition, you a good table saw extension is designed to install and uninstall quickly so you can get about your business and not spend all your time on set up.
+In addition, a good table saw extension is designed to install and uninstall quickly so you can get about your business and not spend all your time on set-up and tear-down.

 Minimum vibration.
 Its important to keep all vibration to a minimum to make sure that you get the most accurate cut possible, especially when doing finish work.